rutujagaikwad10/jenkins_demo/README.md

 # jenkins_demo

 Jenkins assignment to implement jenkins pipeline.
-Considering simple addition of two numbers code with makefile and jenkins file
+Considering simple addition of two numbers with makefile and jenkins file